Cancel anytime

 Total Addressable Market (TAM)

-The global payments market is estimated to be in the trillions of dollars.
-American Express is positioned to capture a significant portion of this market by focusing on high-spending customers and expanding its merchant network.
-The shift towards digital payments also gives opportunity for growth.
+The global payments market is projected to reach trillions of dollars.
+American Express is positioned to capture a portion of this market through its existing customer base and expansion into new areas.

 Upturn SWOT Analysis